enarjord/passivbot/docs/risk_management.md

 ## Multiple bots sharing sharing same wallet in cross mode

-One method of risk managment is diversifying across multiple markets.
+While correlation is observed in most markets in general and in crypto markets in particular

-While correlation is observed in most markets in general and in crypto markets in particular (e.g. if the price of bitcoin crashes, most other cryptos tend to follow closely),
+(e.g. if the price of bitcoin crashes, most other cryptos tend to follow closely),
 it is also observed that the dead cat often bounces at slightly different times.

-Since passivbot is a DCA scalper aiming to stay close to price action,
+A thousand coin flips will converge on 500 heads and 500 tails.
+One single coin flip will be either heads or tails.
-10 bots with 0.1 pbr_limit each means less capital is required to unstuck each stuck position
+Say that on average there's a 30% chance of getting stuck in the typical market crash.
-than if one bot were stuck with pbr==1.0.
+It may be more desirable to end up with 3 out of 10 bots stuck with pbr==0.1 each than with 1 single bot stuck with pbr==1.0.